alexanderkzee/BWN/README.md

 # BWN
-Scripts gnerated for "But With Nanopore".
+Subsampling script for "But With Nanopore".